Azure/azure-dev/templates/todo/projects/nodejs-mongo-aca/README.md

 - **Azure Developer Configuration**: An `azure.yaml` file located in the root that ties the application source code to the Azure services defined in your "infrastructure as code" files.
 - **GitHub Actions**: A sample GitHub action file is located in the `.github/workflows` folder.
 - **VS Code Configuration**: All VS Code configuration to run and debug the application is located in the `.vscode` folder.

-### Azure Subscription

-This template will create infrastructure and deploy code to Azure.
-If you don't have an Azure Subscription, you can sign up for a [free account here](https://azure.microsoft.com/free/).
-Make sure you have contributor role to the Azure subscription.

 ### Azure Developer CLI - VS Code Extension